coldbox-modules/route-visualizer/readme.md

 `box install route-visualizer --savedev`

-Once installed you can now visit the entry point `/route-visualizer` and go :chestnut: visualizing your routes!
+Once installed you can now visit the entry point `/route-visualizer`, if rewrites are enabled, or `/index.cfm/route-visualizer`, if rewrites are not enabled, and go :chestnut: visualizing your routes!

 ********************************************************************************
 Copyright Since 2005 ColdBox Framework by Ortus Solutions, Corp